 Gradually, over the years, cousins from other areas and states started visiting also.
 Then, some of those who attended started talking about all the other "cousins", those who descended from various BROYLES brothers and sisters, and on back through the generations.
 It soon became apparent that just about everyone in lower Washington County and upper Greene County was related, not only through the BROYLES clan, but through most of the other Germanna families that had settled in the area at the same time the Broyles did.

 Then, after several Tennessee Germanna descendants really became genealogy addicts, and started communicating with cousins from all over the country, it was found that many, many Tennessee Germanna descendants were extremely interested in the area from which their ancestors had come.
 This included not only BROYLES descendants, but descendants from virtually all other Tennessee Germanna families, and Germanna-related families.
-It is a rare East Tennessee descendant who does not have an ancestor from one of the families in East Tennessee Germanna Families table, in his/her family tree.
+It is a rare descendant from SW Washington Co. or E Greene Co. who does not have an ancestor from one of the families in East Tennessee Germanna Families table, in his/her family tree.
 In fact, most have several of these families in their ancestry.

-All Tennessee Germanna descendants are invited to next year's Reunion and we hope to have at least 100 "cousins" attend.
+All Tennessee Germanna descendants are invited to next year's Reunion and we hope to have many "cousins" attend.
 In addition to cousins from the immediate area, we want to see repeat visitors from past Reunions, as well new cousins who have not attended before, from all over the country.